 Some of the people interviewed were fairer than others, while others were not very fair at all, to say the least.
 Judge for yourself.
 And ask yourself, could you not find similar answers from Christians in the west?
 In some places, one might find more extremism and in others less.
-But I would expect to get answers like this—both the more extreme and less extreme ones—in the Bible Belt of America, for example.
+But I would expect to get answers like these in the Bible Belt of America, for example.
 I have sort of lost count of how many times I have been told that I will burn in hell, by Christians and Muslims alike, so to single out Islam as the only “bad religion” is nonsense.
 I am very well aware that there are Muslims who absolutely dislike me for my atheism and have values with which I strongly disagree, but they are still people and should not be collectively demonized and condemned to death.
 The only thing we achieve by adopting the monocultural dogma of the far right is to further widen the divide that already exists between peoples; we must move forward with acceptance and a multicultural — albeit secularized and human-rights-oriented — view of what a free society ought to be.